-The DPW Employees did not have any specific training in 2011 related to illegal discharges or waste disposal.
+The DPW Employees did not have any specific training in 2012 related to illegal discharges or waste disposal.
 They have MSD sheets at the garage.

 The Town Planner (who is also the Town's recycling coordinator) also informs employees on a case by case basis about proper recycling and disposal of hazardous materials, which includes informing employees of what is hazardous and what can be thrown in the trash.
 For the past few years, a notice of the Eco-Depot schedule and the Eco-Depot brochure has been posted on the Town Hall bulletin board.
 The Eco-Depot brochure is very informative about unintentional stormwater pollution, what household hazardous waste is, and how to properly dispose of it.
+There are also Eco-Depot brochures available for anyone to take on the display tables in the hallway of the Town Hall.

-In 2011, the Greene Charter School held an e-waste recycling collection day in Town, which was posted on the Town's website and in the Town's electronic newsletter to resident subscribers.
-The school coordinated with Metech Recycling, a Certified e-Stewards recycler, to collect the materials.
+In 2012, the Town held an Eco-Depot and an e-waste recycling collection day at the Town Hall, which was posted on the Town's website and in the Town's electronic newsletter to resident subscribers, announced at Town Council meetings, and flyers were available in the Town Hall, Library, at the Transfer Station, and in a local restaurant.

-In 2011, the RI Residential Rain Garden Training hosted in West Greenwich (target audience statewide: public employees, landscape contracting and designing businesses) included a segment on Stormwater Pollution presented by Lorraine Joubert from URI Cooperative Extension RI NEMO Program, which discussed the problem and sources of stormwater pollution and gave examples of what can be done to help prevent this type of pollution, including public education and awareness, and Low Impact Development techniques and BMP's such as Rain Gardens.
+In 2012, the Town Planner gave a presentation at a Town Council meeting under the context of the Residential Rain Garden demonstration site.
+Most of the presentation was really about stormwater pollution sources and illegal dumping.
+In addition to a few members of the general public, a few town hall employees were present.
 This is a very effective method of informing people of the hazards and sources of illicit discharges and improper disposal of waste, because it is an interesting topic to get people in the door first.
 After discussing with them the context of the big picture of water pollution, you can then show how Rain Gardens are one way to help achieve cleaner stormwater.
 It is a topic that helps stimulate interest about how to prevent stormwater pollution.
-During the next reporting cycle, I intend to use the demonstration site as an on-going educational tool, specifically to give a scheduled talk at the next Earth Day Event about the Rain Garden and about stormwater pollution sources around the household, and also to give a presentation at an upcoming televised Town Council meeting about the Rain Garden, its purpose, and to use that opportunity to educate the audience about the larger context of storm water pollution.
+During the next reporting cycle, I intend to continue to use the demonstration site as an on-going educational tool, specifically to give a scheduled talk at the next Earth Day Event about the Rain Garden and about stormwater pollution sources around the household.